VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 A command is a request for the system to perform an action that changes the state of the system.
 Commands are imperatives, for example **MakeSeatReservation**.
-In this bounded context, commands originate either from the UI as a result of a user initiating a request, or from a workflow when the workflow is directing an aggregate to perform an action.
+In this bounded context, commands originate from either the UI as a result of a user initiating a request, or from a workflow when the workflow is directing an aggregate to perform an action.

-Commands are processed once by a single recipient.
+A single recipient processes a Command.
 A command bus transports commands that command handlers then dispatch to aggregates.
 Sending a command is an asynchronous operation with no return value.